Campo de Cahuenga

-Campo de Cahuenga (/kəˈwɛŋɡə/) is an adobe and memorial park located at the site of the signing of the 1847 Treaty of Cahuenga, a ceasefire agreement which ended the American conquest of California.
-Situated near Cahuenga Pass, in the San Fernando Valley of Los Angeles, the current structure was built in 1950 and serves as a historic interpretation center dedicated to the Treaty of Cahuenga, signed between Lieutenant Colonel John C. Frémont, representing the American forces, and General Andrés Pico, representing the Californio forces.
+Campo de Cahuenga (/kəˈwɛŋɡə/) is an adobe reproduction and memorial park located at the site of the signing of the 1847 Capitulation of Cahuenga, a ceasefire agreement which ended the Conquest of California.
+Situated at the north end of Cahuenga Pass, in the San Fernando Valley of Los Angeles, the current structure was built in 1950 and serves as a historic interpretation center dedicated to the Capitulation of Cahuenga, signed between Lieutenant Colonel John C. Frémont, representing the American forces, and Captain Andrés Pico, representing the Californio forces.

 History

 Tinted postcard of the original adobe ranch house, with Cahuenga Peak in the background.

 The foundation of the original adobe at Campo de Cahuenga.

 Reenactment of John C. Frémont and Andrés Pico signing the Treaty of Cahuenga.